Move SQL Statements to Production in Confluent Cloud for Apache Flink

 The Confluent Schema Registry plays a pivotal role in ensuring that the schemas of the data flowing through your Kafka topics are consistent, compatible, and evolve in a controlled manner.
 One of the key decisions in this process is selecting the appropriate schema compatibility type.

 Consider using FULL_TRANSITIVE compatibility to ensure that any new schema is fully compatible with all previous versions of the schema.
-This comprehensive check minimizes the risk of introducing changes that could disrupt data-processing applications relying on the data.
-When choosing any of the other compatibility modes, you need to consider the consequences on currently-running statements, especially since a Flink statement is both a producer and a consumer at the same time.
+This comprehensive check minimizes the risk of introducing changes that could disrupt data-processing applications that rely on the data.
+When choosing any of the other compatibility modes, you need to consider the consequences on currently-running statements, especially because a Flink statement is both a producer and a consumer at the same time.

 Separate workloads of different priorities into user-created compute pools